Let us build one for you.

 4871 Process Controller

-The Parr 4871 Process Controller combines into a single turnkey system the following component parts:
+The Parr 4871 Process Controller combines the following components into a single control system:

 I. Control Module